Be Together (TM Network song)

-"Be Together" is a song from Japanese band TM Network, written by Mitsuko Komuro and composed by Tetsuya Komuro, it was included in their fifth album Humansystem.
+"Be Together" is a song from Japanese band TM Network released in 11 November 1987.
+It was written by Mitsuko Komuro and composed by Tetsuya Komuro, it was included in their fifth album Humansystem.
 Despite the fact that it wasn't released as a single and was not popular at its initial release, the 1999 cover made by Ami Suzuki the song became very popular in Japan, and it has since been covered by several artists.

 Scandinavian artist Ni-Ni created a cover of "Be Together", which was included in the video game Dance Dance Revolution 5th Mix, and is also featured on her album Mermaid among her most popular songs.
-Another version exists by the band Attention Deficit, featuring rapper MC Chris.
 In 2010 it was also covered by voice actor and singer Minori Chihara for the anime series Occult Academy.

 Ami Suzuki version

 "Be Together" was released as the seventh single by J-pop singer Ami Suzuki, on July 14, 1999.
 It was produced by Tetsuya Komuro (formerly of TM Network, who had originally released the song).
 The song was used in TV commercials of Mos Burger, and it became one of the most popular songs of 1999 in Japan.